Our classes rotate each month, so make sure to keep up with our schedule here to see what's coming up!

-Lindy Hop is our favorite style at CCSwing and offered every month in one of our two locations.
-It's a fun, athletic dance that saw its heyday in the 30s and 40s in the ballrooms of Harlem and made its comeback during the swing revival in the 80s and 90s -- thanks, in large part, to Frankie Manning, "the Ambassador of Lindy Hop" (Google him.
+Lindy Hop a fun, athletic dance that saw its heyday in the 30s and 40s in the ballrooms of Harlem and made its comeback during the swing revival in the 80s and 90s -- thanks, in large part, to Frankie Manning, "the Ambassador of Lindy Hop" (Google him.
 You won't regret it!)
-The core of Lindy Hop is an 8-count basic move called the "swingout."
-We recommend repeating the beginner series as much as you need to feel comfortable and confident in your swingout, as it can take some time to get it into your muscle memory.
+Lindy Hop evolved out of the Charleston with the move “the Breakaway” that eventually became the Lindy Swingout - credit to this move goes to “Shorty George” Snowden.
+Lindy Hop is our favorite style at CCSwing and our 3 month fundamentals track is offered 3 times a year.
+We recommend repeating the 101/102/103 series and coming out social dancing as much as you need to feel comfortable and confident, as it can take some time to get it into your muscle memory.
 Whether it's fast and bouncy or slow and groovy -- it's some of the most fun you'll have on (or off) the dance floor.

-6-Count East Coast Swing was born out of Lindy Hop, though it’s often taught as an introduction to swing dance.
-As it says in the name, it’s a pattern of steps that fills 6-counts in a musical phrase vs. the 8-count pattern you’ll see in Lindy, Charleston, or Balboa.
-It can be performed with triple steps or not and is useful in combination with 8-count dances to add musicality interest to a dance.
-We offer a 30 minute basic 6-count lesson every Thursday night before our socials -- even if you've never danced before, it can keep you dancing all night!
+6-Count East Coast Swing was born out of Lindy Hop, though it’s often taught as an introduction to swing.
+As it says in the name, it’s a pattern of steps that fills 6-counts in a musical phrase vs. the 8-counts you’ll see in other styles of swing.
+It can be performed with triple steps or not and is useful in combination with 8-count styles to add musicality interest to a dance.
+We offer a 45 minute basic 6-count lesson every Thursday night before our socials -- even if you've never danced before, it can keep you dancing all night!

 This is a style that, in its roots, predates swing dance and has evolved over the years to a smooth, rhythmic, earthy dance that can be performed partnered or solo.
 Blues is driven by the deep pulse of the music and a strong partner connection.

-We also offer special classes and series from time to time including: Collegiate Shag, Balboa, Steals and Jams, Floorcraft, Musicality, and other swing and soul line dances.
+We also offer special classes, workshops, and series from time to time including: Collegiate Shag, Balboa, Steals and Jams, Floorcraft, Musicality, and other swing and soul line dances.
 Let us know if there's anything you want to learn and we'll see what we can do!